Geocent/passport-openam/README.md

  var OpenAmStrategy = require('passport-openam').Strategy;
  ```

-2. If Passport sessions are enabled you can store and retrieve the fetched user profile (if enabled) to and from the session using the Passport `serialize` and `deserialize` functions.
+2. If Passport sessions are enabled you can store and retrieve the fetched user attributes (if enabled) to and from the session using the Passport `serialize` and `deserialize` functions.

  ```javascript
  passport.serializeUser(function(user, done) {